• Home

 April 4, 2020

-Annual Insurance premium was due – over $50,000.
+The Annual Insurance premium was due – over $50,000.
 Not knowing how long we would be shut down and needing all available funds to keep paying employees, ownership decided to pause insurance coverage until we reopened.
 Employees working onsite doing repairs would be covered under a separate Workers’ Compensation policy.

 January 1, 2019